FORUM ON THE PARTICIPATION OF NGOS IN THE 61ST ORDINARY SESSION

 The NGOs Forum shares updates on the human rights situation in Africa by the African and international NGOs community with a view of identifying responses as well as adopting strategies towards improving the human rights situation on the continent.

-Consequently, the general focus of this NGOs Forum will be ‘Engaging young people, especially women in human rights and democracy in Africa.
-It will seek to review the implementation related to the African Youth Charter on youth participation in the promotion and protection of human rights, democracy and the rule of law in Africa.
+Consequently, the discussion of the upcoming NGOs Forum will generally centre around the African Commission on Human and Peoples’ Rights.
+The ensuing discussion will seek to review the level of awareness and engagement by NGOs for the promotion and protection of human rights, democracy and the rule of law in Africa.

-The main objective of the NGOs Forum is to foster closer collaboration among NGOs and with the African Commission, for the purpose of promoting and protecting human rights in Africa under the said themes.
+Objective: Fostering collaboration between and among NGOs and with the African Commission, for the promotion and protection of human rights in Africa under the said themes.

 The Forum will cover three (3) main thematic areas namely: